fvwmorg/fvwm/manpages/fvwm.rst

 *FPGrabFocusTransient* style automatically receive the focus when they are created. *FPGrabFocus* is the default for windows with the *ClickToFocus* style.
-Note that even if these styles are disabled, the application may take the focus itself.
-Fvwm can not prevent this.
+Note that even if these styles are disabled, the application may take the focus itself. |fvwm| can not prevent this.

 The *OverrideGrabFocus* style instructs fvwm to never take away the focus from such a window via the *GrabFocus* or *GrabFocusTransient*